 - the production/review/monitoring of the school's Online Safety Policy and related documents - reviewing network/filtering/monitoring/incident logs, where possible - encouraging the contribution of children to staff awareness, emerging trends and the school online safety provision - consulting stakeholders including staff/parents/carers about the online safety - monitoring improvement actions identified through use of the 360-degree safe self-review tool.

 Professional Standards

-There is an expectation that required professional standards will be applied to online safety as in other aspects of school life i.e., policies and protocols are in place for the use of online communication technology between the staff and other members of the school and wider community, using officially sanctioned school mechanisms.
+There is an expectation that professional standards will be applied to online safety as in other aspects of school life i.e.